askmuhsin/sdha_2010_dataset/README.md

 image (.png) files, using ffmpeg.
 The video data can be downloaded from the following section.

 `python inference_from_raw.py ./data/4_3_23.png` will run inference on a LeNet like model.
+`./data/` directory contains some sample data for classification.
 The saved model is in `./model` directory.

 `lenet_implemented.ipynb` can be used to train the model.